 Model training

-Once again, the idea is that if you lose everything - machine, storage…, you should be able to re-achieve your results without any additionnal effort.
+Once again, the idea is that if you lose everything - machine, storage…, you should be able to re-achieve your results without any additional effort.

 This is achievable through different means and softwares, yet, minimally:

-Statistics Austria: reticualte in R for Keras and Tensorflow usage
+Statistics Austria: reticulate in R for Keras and Tensorflow usage

 At Destatis, these principles are implemented through a set of internal tools and platforms that ensure reproducibility, traceability, and collaboration across projects: